doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: Removed schema comparison APIs that don't account for the current database connection and the database platform

+The `Schema::getMigrateFromSql()` and `::getMigrateToSql()` methods have been removed.

 ## BC BREAK: Removed driver-level APIs that don't take the server version into account.

 The `ServerInfoAwareConnection` interface has been removed.
 The `getServerVersion()` method has been made